greim/reglib/README.markdown

 # Reglib

 Reglib is a lightweight, standalone event delegation library, specializing in *root-level event delegation*.
-Reglib can be used easily alongside other libraries, such as jQuery.
+Reglib is fully independent of other libraries and can be used alongside them without problems.

 ## What is Root-Level Event Delegation?